shawn61cp/calibre2jellyfin/README.md

   </tr>
  </tbody>
 </table>
 Jellyfin will display a drillable folder structure similarly to the way it does for movies, shows, and music.
-Jellyfin will extract and display the mangled book title that is prepended with the series index as the book title.
+Jellyfin will extract, display, and sort by the mangled book title that is prepended with the series index.

 #### Dependencies
 * Python 3